gukololo/MessagingApp/README.md

 # MessagingApp
-A server-client console application which supports 3 current users in local.
+A server-client console application which supports 3 current users in local.Uses TCP and sockets.
 Written in C++.
 How to Run?
 1-Clone the repository and build the codes in an IDE.
 2-In the repository file:run the start_all batch file.